eHealthAfrica/salt_demo/README.md

 This demo is set up using SaltStack as its deployment engine.

-As suggested by Linux standards, statically served pages will be in the /srv directory, the operating software will be in /opt, and log files will be in /var/log, all using "dev-track" as a subdirectory name.
+As suggested by Linux standards, statically served pages will be in the /srv directory, the operating software will be in /opt, and log files will be in /var/log, all using "demo-app" as a subdirectory name.

 It is possible to use a Salt minion stand-alone, and these instructions assume that you